RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+-Using python for the cursor control because 1) compatible with OpenCV 2) compatible with group member skillsets -Never made extension but it is a project which we feel is appropriate given our skillset -Using Trello and Slack for project management

 #### Decisions that did not turn out as well as we hoped